 But as if she knew we had just figured out our daughter’s mysterious ailment, the advice nurse came back on the line informing me that she had scheduled us an appointment early the next morning with our pediatrician.

 Tail tucked between my legs, I informed the nurse what we thought had happened, apologizing profusely for any waste of time the call may have caused.
-But the nurse, though understanding and kind, insisted that we go to our appointment the next day.
+But the nurse, understanding and kind, insisted that we go to our appointment the next day.

 Probably to have us examined as parents….